MileHacker Logo

 Coastal Life

-Enjoy beaches, fresh seafood, and ferry trips to nearby islands.
+Enjoy beaches, fresh seafood, and ferry trips to close-by islands.

 Getting Around & Staying

 Lianyungang's public transportation mainly uses an extensive bus network and ride-sharing services.
-High-speed rail links the city to main centers across China.
+High-speed rail links the town to main centers across China.

-• Accommodation choices range from budget-friendly local hotels to international mid-range and designer brands.
+• Accommodation choices span from low-cost-friendly local hotels to international mid-range and designer brands.

 • The city maintains a relaxed pace compared to China's megacities.